barryokelly/my-stuff/README.md

 # my-stuff
-i'm a journo, not a techie, so please don't expect any technical inspiration here
+i'm a journalist, not a techie, so please don't expect any technical inspiration here